We want to see God’s Word alive in every language!

 Siphuthi

-Tucked in the mountains of Lesotho are the Siphuthi speaking people of about 43,000.
-They have maintained their language and culture, despite shifts around them, and have been in desperate need of a Bible translation.
-Despite people being told that it was not possible to translate God’s word in Siphuthi, they have already translated more than 40 narratives.
+Tucked in the mountains of Lesotho are the Siphuthi speaking people.
+They have maintained their language and culture, and desperately needed a Bible translation.
+Despite being told it was not possible to translate God’s Word in Siphuthi, they have translated 47 stories and are aiming to complete several books over the coming years.

 Explore More